JBrandonS/MLPNG/CODE.md

 `scripts/core.py` serves as the main config object and sets up much of the code.

-`scripts/models/modelcore.py` is similar as it servers as a base class for the ML models.
+`scripts/models/modelcore.py` is similar as it serves as a base class for the ML models.
 This file also holds code for registering the model to a global register and loading the model from that register.

 `scripts/models/isensee.py` is the model taken from Thomas' UNET_fnls, it also contains an entry point and thus can be used as a standalone script.